Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 1. There Is No Free Version Of The App

-Having to pay for the app does make the app less accessible to some people who simply cannot afford to pay for a nutrition app.
+Having to pay for the app does make the app less accessible to some people who simply cannot afford a nutrition app.

-However, there are some benefits that come with a paid app, like not having to deal with annoying advertisements.
-And, truth be told, after testing over 16 nutrition apps both here and on our YouTube channel, the free apps just flat-out suck.
+And truth be told, after testing over 20 nutrition apps both here and on our YouTube channel, the free apps just flat-out suck.

 2. There Is No Desktop Version Of The App

-Another feature that I know some users will miss is the ability to use the tracker on a computer or desktop, as the app does not yet have this capability.
+Another feature that some users will miss is the ability to use the tracker on a computer or desktop, as the app does not yet have this capability.

-This may only be a downside for me because, as a nutrition coach, I’m at my desk reviewing clients’ nutrition profiles and it’s easier to do so on a computer versus a phone.
+The lack of a desktop version is a downside for me because, as a nutrition coach, I’m at my desk reviewing clients’ nutrition profiles, and it’s easier to do so on a computer than on a phone.

 Here are some examples of how customizable the app is: